MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 1. On the **Networking** tab, enter the following values:

     * **Connectivity method**: Make sure **Public access (allowed IP addresses) and Private endpoint** is selected.
-    * **Allow public access to this resrouce through the internet using a public IP address**: Make sure the checkbox is selected.
+    * **Allow public access to this resource through the internet using a public IP address**: Make sure the checkbox is selected.
     * **Allow public access from any Azure service within Azure to this service**: Select the checkbox.
     * **Add current client IP address**: Select (add) if you plan on accessing the database from your local server.